mopidy/mopidy/docs/extensiondev.rst

 is the class referred to in the ``project.entry-points`` part of ``pyproject.toml``.

-Any imports of other files in your extension, outside of Mopidy and it's core requirements, should be kept inside methods.
+Any imports of other files in your extension, outside of Mopidy and its core requirements, should be kept inside methods.
 This ensures that this file can be imported without raising :exc:`ImportError` exceptions for missing dependencies, etc.